 Proposals are reviewed by members of the FEC Subcommittee on Race, Culture, and Diversity and recommendations for awards are made to the Dean.
-Submit 3 copies of your proposal electronically to Mitzi Pelle at firstname.lastname@example.org in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m.
-Friday, March 22, 2013.
+Submit your proposal electronically to Mitzi Pelle at email@example.com in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m.
+Friday, March 11, 2016.
 Please submit all materials electronically; no hard copies will be accepted.

 Note: This program is distinct from the Dean's annual Faculty Research Awards.
 Those awards are not co-sponsored by this subcommittee and do not require a focus on issues of diversity.

-- A student assistant, working with sponsoring faculty member and perhaps other faculty in the Program or Department on TC course offerings related to diversity.
+- A research assistant, working with the sponsoring faculty member and perhaps other faculty in the Program or Department on TC course offerings related to diversity.

 - Interested in issues of ethnicity, culture, and diversity as they relate to teaching and learning within Teachers College.